KHMuller/khmuller.github.io/index.md

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.

 {:.enhanced}
-How can I use github to maintain faunaflora.photography species descriptions and text translations?
+How can I use git/github to maintain faunaflora.photography species descriptions and text translations?

 ### Table of Content
 (In alphabetical order)